Chapter 17.65

 17.65.040 Review and approval criteria.

-A. That there are special circumstances applicable to the subject property, or to the intended use, such as shape, topography, location, or surroundings, that do not apply generally to the other property or class of use in the same vicinity and zone.
-Special circumstances should not be predicated upon any factor personal to the owners or the ability to make more profitable use of the property.
+A. There are unique circumstances or hardships applicable to the subject property or to the intended use, such as shape, topography, location, surroundings, or industry standards, that do not apply generally to the other property or class of use in the same vicinity and zone.

 B. That the variance is necessary for the preservation and enjoyment of a substantial property right or use, possessed by other property in the same vicinity and zone, but when because of special circumstances is denied to the property in question.

-C. That the granting of the variance will not be materially detrimental to the public welfare, or injurious to the property or improvements in the vicinity and zone in which the subject property is located.
+C. That the granting of the variance will not cause significant negative impact to the public welfare, or be injurious to the properties or improvements in the vicinity defined as a radius of 500 feet or established subdivision.

 17.65.045 Reasonable use permit.

 A. The hearing examiner shall decide on applications for reasonable use exceptions in accordance with Process Type IV of Chapter 17.71 MMC.
-In addition to the procedures identified in Chapter 17.71 MMC under a Process Type IV, a neighborhood meeting shall be held prior to approval.
 When strict or literal application of this title denies all reasonable economic use to the property and a variance would not provide sufficient relief, the hearing examiner, after conducting a hearing, shall have the authority to issue an exception from said regulation when the following conditions have been found to exist:

 1. The application of this title would deny all reasonable use of the property;